Open-S2/open-vector-tile/vector-tile-spec/1.0.0/README.md

 If the geometry includes M-Values, the `mvalues` flag MUST be set.

+NOTE: If the geometry is a single point(3D), the `mValue` flag will SHOULD NOT be set and will not be encoded.

 **Encoding**:

 A singular point has a unique encoding that returns it's coordinate shape as a single value to the feature encoding.